marcoverpas/PhD_Lectures_Macerata_2025/README.md

 It follows that:

-- the unit price does not depend on the quantity of money;
+- The unit price does not depend on the quantity of money.

-- the price depends on the propensities to save and to invest, and on the level of money costs;
+- The price depends on the propensities to save and to invest, and on the level of money costs.

-- each variation in the unit price will produce a proportional variation in the money stock (for any value of the velocity of ciculation of money).
+- Each variation in the unit price will produce a proportional variation in the money stock (for any value of the velocity of ciculation of money).

 The average real income of wage earners is: